-And later, a white 1962 Buick Skylark convertible with the aluminum V-8 engine.
+And later, a brand-new white 1962 Buick Skylark convertible with the aluminum V-8 engine.
 Whenever we rode with Marty, we rode in style.

 Marty was the best man at my wedding and transported my new bride and me in his dad's dark green 1965 Riviera, which had replaced the 1963 model in the doctor's stable.
 He was also the godfather of my firstborn child.

 Throughout his adult life, Marty always owned neat cars - all purchased new - including a blue 1966 Chevrolet Impala convertible, a yellow 1968 Opel Kadett Rallye coupe, a yellow 1970 Opel GT and a white Mercedes 280 SL with the removable pagoda roof.
 As a doctor himself, he could afford the best.

 But he drove his cars hard and wore them out quickly.
 Sadly, he did the same to himself and died in 1986 from a heart attack at age 42.

 • In high school, Eddie Bauer inherited his dad's old car, a two-tone green 1947 Chevy coupe.
 You may be familiar with some of the hideous early-postwar color combinations - this one was pea soup over bile.

 Ray, Marty and I often went to Ed's home to help work on his old Chevy.
 The car had a vacuum shift which was useless for speed shifting.
 Or for push starting when the battery was dead and the lever was locked in neutral.